 With the app environment projected to grow by 270% by 2020, there is plenty of room for new ideas to join the ranks of the already 5 BILLION apps in the app stores.
 However, true success in the app store doesn’t just boil down to pure downloads when you launch, it is also related to user retention and app longevity.
-This means that while you might think generating the app idea was all the brainstorming you had to do, looking towards the future is what can really make or break your success!
+This means that while you might think to generate the app idea was all the brainstorming you had to do, looking towards the future is what can really make or break your success!

 Look at the marketplace